0x1eef/hbcontrol/README.md

 ## About

-The control(8) utility is implemented in Go, and it provides an alternative implementation of the official hbsdcontrol(8) utility that is implemented in C. The goal is to have an alternative that is capable of replacing hbsdcontrol(8) but with an inuitive interface that is easy to use.
+The control(8) utility is implemented in Go for the [HardenedBSD](https://git.hardenedbsd.org) operating system, and it provides an alternative implementation of the official hbsdcontrol(8) utility that is implemented in C.

 ## Motivation